corigan01/QuantumOS/README.md

 [Documentation] `rustdoc` for all crates used in the project are hosted on GitHub Pages.

+> [!WARNING]
+> This project is currently in **very early** development.
+Furthermore, the project has recently been renamed from `QuantumOS` and might still contain references to such.

 [Documentation]: https://corigan01.github.io/AloeVera/aloe/index.html

 ## Our Philosophy: How AloeVera Thrives 🪴